xzhang778/SpringBootDemo/README.md

 # Spring Boot Template - RESTful API

-Simple Template for Spring RESTfull Service.
+Simple Template for Spring RESTfull Service with automatically generated(bottom-up approach) Swagger UI.
+Please check the Git branch next-step link to see how it will be implemented (with more features).